 3.4 Limitations

-While we identify compound flooding hotspot regions from extreme discharge and storm surge variables, substantial uncertainties remain as to how this phenomenon will propagate into inland flooding.
+While we identify potential compound flooding hotspot regions from extreme discharge and storm surge variables, substantial uncertainties remain as to how this phenomenon will propagate into inland flooding.
 Flood events in a coastal catchment typically result from the interactions of other drivers not considered in this study, such as local rainfall, wave effects, tidal amplitude, and tide-surge interactions (Saleh et al., 2017; Vousdoukas et al., 2016).
 Moreover, local characteristics like the bathymetry, catchment properties, and the presence of water control structures further influence the extent to which these interactions contribute to water level extremes at the considered river mouths (Gori et al., 2019; Veldkamp et al., 2018).
 Specific compound flood event modelling studies (Bilskie and Hagen, 2018; Kumbier et al., 2018) and comprehensive probabilistic simulations at local scales show that multivariate flood drivers result in highly non-linear responses of flood impact variables such as flood depth and flood extent (Couasnon et al., 2018; Serafin et al., 2019).
 Future assessments of compound flood hazard at the global scale should therefore focus on incorporating those multivariate processes and is left for future work.

 In this study, we base our statistical analysis on annual maxima, which results in 35 data points per paired location.
 Alternative strategies, such as a peaks over threshold approach or sampling the r-largest events per year, could be used to increase the sample size (Coles et al., 2001; Tawn, 1988).
 However, those approaches also suffer from disadvantages (Hawkes, 2008).
-For example, they may result in sampling events that are not extremes and therefore underestimate the compound flood potential measured.
+For example, they may result in sampling events that are not relevant for the flood hazard analysis and therefore add some noise in the sets of events used to measure the compound flood potential..
 Ward et al. (2018) found lower statistical dependence when using a POT method with a 95th percentile.
 POT methods may also result in a different number of events for the discharge than the storm surge variable if wanting to obtain independent and identically distributed extremes.
 This becomes particularly problematic for the analysis of their joint probability, which requires pairs.
 Instead, another more promising option to increase the sample size could be to work with climate ensemble models, such as those applied in Kew et al. (2013) and Khanal et al. (2019), provided that their performance is satisfactory and that the multivariate dependence structure is not affected by bias adjustments (Zscheischler et al., 2019).